 1 2 Normally, when you install powerlevel10k, it'll automatically launch a configuration wizard.
 However, when you manually define POWERLEVEL9K parameters, the wizard is suppressed

-So if you aren’t coming from a fresh install, don’t add any powerlevel9k configuration and Powerlevel10k will display a configuration wizard to configure the preferred display.
+So if you are coming from a fresh install, don’t add any powerlevel9k configuration and Powerlevel10k will display a configuration wizard to configure the preferred display.